 Reducing the risk of unscheduled or unplanned downtime is a challenge that innumerable organizations have faced.
 So when building your own predictive maintenance process, why not build off of the successes of those who have come before you?

-In this blog post, we will go through three standard predictive maintenance examples that you can use to fashion your own maintenance management processes and avoid the dangers of reactive maintenance.
+In this blog post, we will go through three standard predictive maintenance examples that you can use as the basis for your own maintenance management processes and avoid the dangers of reactive maintenance.

 Before diving into a few predictive maintenance examples that we have selected for you, it is important that we first discuss the main element that makes up a good predictive maintenance plan.

 It is imperative that your predictive maintenance incorporates some means of measuring the efficiency of the machine which you are evaluating.

 In order to implement a predictive maintenance strategy, you will need to install the Internet of Things (IoT) sensors within the assets you want to track.

 You can do this by having a column that specifies the ideal score at which the machine should be performing.
 Next to this column, you can have another one that records the piece of equipment condition which you have registered for that specific machine.
 Depending on the type of machine being evaluated, this information will be significant.
 This will let you know whether you need to increase the amount of lubrication needed at maintenance schedules.

 For any additional information regarding maintenance tasks and how they ought to be prepared, you can check out our step-by-step blog post on how to create a preventive maintenance program.

 While they are different from predictive maintenance templates, this blog post will help you to spot how similar templates can be constructed while allowing you to avoid falling into the trap of framing a predictive maintenance checklist as if it were a preventive maintenance checklist.